vgnenov/Leaflet-Challenge/README.md

 - Using Leaflet, a map will be created from the data set plotting all of the earthquakes based on their longitute and latitute

+## Step 3
+- Create data marker that reflect the magnitude of the earthquake by their size and depth of the earthquake by color

+## Step 4
+-